CHALAK-04/ludo-rmi/README.md

 - **The server calls itself over RMI.** `GameServiceImpl` performs a `Naming.lookup` to reach the lobby service where a direct reference would do.
   It works, but it is a remote call for no reason.
-- **No tests.** The game rules — captures, home entry, win detection — are pure logic and should have been unit tested.